UniPassID/UniPass-Wallet-Docs/docs/contract/02-key-management.md

 A key may be given to a single role or several roles.
 A key is given a commensurate weight when it is allocated to a role.
 A user must sign with one or more keys that together have a total weight of `100` or above for that role in order to begin executing actions linked to that role.

-Of course, for users who do not have complicated customization needs.
-UniPass Wallet will naturally take into account the user's current account situation, including the total amount of assets on the account and the registration time, as well as the various types of keys the user currently has bound, and intelligently recommend roles and weight settings for the user to achieve a secure and practical key management experience.
+Of course, for users who don't have complex custom requirements, UniPass Contract will consider the current situation of the user's account.
+Such as the total assets and registration time, as well as the types of keys currently bound.
+It will then intelligently recommend role and weight settings to achieve a secure and convenient key management experience.

-Developers can create intricate customizations based on UniPass Wallet's support for multiple key types and adaptable role weighting system to cater to the needs of various users and scenarios.
-Please feel free to get in touch with us through [Twitter](https://twitter.com/UniPassWallet), [Email](mailto:contact@unipass.id).
+With the support for multiple types of keys and a flexible role weighting system in UniPass Contract, developers can deeply customize the system to meet the diverse needs of different users and scenarios.
+We welcome you to get in touch with us via Twitter or Email to discuss and exchange ideas.